 In addition, BIS also revised the Russia/Belarus FDP Rule to now apply to all items on the CCL.
-Accordingly, as of 8 April 2022, items manufactured outside the United States that are the direct product of any software or technology with an ECCN on the CCL (Categories 0-9) or is produced by a plant or major component of a plant that is itself the direct product of such software and technology, will now be subject to the EAR under the Russia/Belarus FDP rule if there is knowledge that (i) the item is destined to Russia or Belarus or (ii) the item will be incorporated or further manufactured in or destined to Russia or Belarus.
-EAR99 items are not captured under the expanded Russia/Belarus FDP Rule.
+Accordingly, as of 8 April 2022, items manufactured outside the United States that are the direct product of any software or technology with an ECCN on the CCL (Categories 0-9) or is produced by a plant or major component of a plant that is itself the direct product of such software and technology, will now be subject to the EAR under the Russia/Belarus FDP rule if there is knowledge that (i) the item is destined to Russia or Belarus or (ii) the item will be incorporated or further manufactured in or destined to Russia or Belarus FDP Rule.
 Items that are now subject to the Russia/Belarus FDP Rule as a result of the 8 April expansion are free to go without a license until 9 May 2022.
 Any item that is not en route on 9 May 2022 will be subject to the new license requirements.